andrearomagnoli/flask-real-estate/README.md

 ## Purpose

-This is a simple REST APIs solution that allows to add new real estate properties, containing images and spatial coordinates, and return posted data.
-It allows filtering data by city or by range, otherwise you can choose to avoid specifying a lookup mode and require only optional values.
+REST APIs solution that allows to add new real estate properties, containing images and spatial coordinates, and return posted data.
+It allows filtering data by city or by range.

 Lookup mode `city`: